ranganath294/Question-Paper-Generator/README.md

     - **Method:** POST
     - **End Point:** `http://127.0.0.1:8000/create_question` or `your_base_url/create_question`
+    - Make sure you replace base URL with your base URL
     - **Description:** Creates a new question in the database.
     - **Parameters:**
         - `question` (string): The text of the question.